Trismegiste/DokudokiBundle/README.md

 I have made this another db layer for MongoDB.
 Why two layers ?
 Because they are complementary.
-MongoSapinBundle is for "Form Driven Development" i.e it is not only schema-less but also it is model-less : There are "fake" classes for starting to code.
+MongoSapinBundle is for "Form Driven Development" i.e it is not only schema-less but also it is model-less : There are "fake" classes for rapid development but you can map entities on data later.

-You don't need
-model classes to store datas, but you can map entities on data later in the process of development.
 Warning it is full of magic methods, it is only for prototyping.

 When your model has evolve and grown, you can switch almost seamlessly